rhgrieve/drops-client-react/README.md

   </a>
 </p>

-> a react client for the drops note-taking API
+> a react client for drops-api

 ## Install